 On the next page, enter the correct date of birth or whichever you'd like to use going forward.

 - Check the box confirming you have read the privacy statement.

 - Click Save.

 This appears to be the only way to change your age on PlayStation, and you only get one chance at doing so because this step is meant to confirm the age you entered the first time.
 It just so happens that at this point, you can also completely change it.
-Once you confirm your age or change it altogether, the system does not allow you to change your birthdate a second time.
-It's best to take extra caution that you don't screw it up and enter an incorrect date again.
+Unfortunately, once you confirm your age or change it altogether, the system does not allow you to change your birthdate a second time.
+So it's best to take extra caution that you don't screw it up and enter an incorrect date again.

-If for some reason this method doesn't work because it identifies the account as a minor, then your only option is to create an entirely new account if you absolutely need to have your birthdate correct.
-It's not an ideal solution, but it's what you have to work with.
+If for some reason, this method doesn't work because it identifies the account as a minor, then your only option is to create an entirely new account if you absolutely need to have your birthdate correct.
+It's not an ideal solution, especially if you've purchased lots of games and other content on the account you'd be leaving behind, but it's what you have to work with.

 We may earn a commission for purchases using our links.
 Learn more.